-Yes □ No X
+A.11 State whether the shareholders acting at a general shareholders' meeting have approved the adoption of breakthrough measures in the event of a takeover bid pursuant to the provisions of Law 6/2007.

-Description of res strictions
+If applicable, explain the approved measures and the terms on which the restrictions will become ineffective.

-•
+A.12 State whether the company has issued securities that are not traded on a regulated market within the European Community.

-A.1 11 State whether the shareho the adoption of breakthrouprovisions of Law 6/2007. • • • Yes □ No X If applicable, explain the a become ineffective. pproved measures ar nd the terms on which the e restrictions will A.1 12 State whether the company within the European Comm that are not traded on a regulated market Yes □ No X Specify the different classe each class of shares. es of shares, if any, a nd the rights and obligat ions attaching to
+Specify the different classes of shares, if any, and the rights and obligations attaching to each class of shares.